KarchinLab/2020plus/doc/tutorial.rst

 It is generally recommended to run 20/20+ on a cluster to parallelize calculations.
 The below command will execute the 20/20+ pipeline on an SGE computer cluster using qsub, like in the previous cancer type specific analysis.
+The cluster submission command can be changed to fit your particular cluster scheduler.

 .. code-block:: bash